tom-seddon/acorn_mos_disassembly/README.md

 Rebuildable, partially-commented version of Acorn MOS for Acorn's 8-bit BBC Master series and derivatives.
-The following versions for Acorn systems are covered (version numbers as reported by `*FX0`):
+The following released versions for Acorn systems are covered (version numbers as reported by `*FX0`):

 - MOS 3.20 (Master 128, UK)
 - MOS 3.50 (Master 128, UK)